• Chat with Aino

 International sanctions

-Sanctions are used as a general term for non-military measures adopted by governments or international organisations (mainly the UN Security Council and the EU) as part of their foreign and security policy.
-Sanctions involve the introduction of financial or diplomatic restrictions directed at, for example, a government, a regime, companies or individuals.
-The purpose of the sanctions is to influence the policy or behaviour of the party/parties against which the sanctions are introduced, e.g. by forcing changes by limiting the player(s)’ financial and material ability to commit the undesirable actions.
+Sanctions is used as a general term for non-military measures adopted by states or international organisations (primarily the UN Security Council and the EU) as part of their foreign and security policy.
+Sanctions involve the imposition of economic or diplomatic restrictions directed at, for example, a state, a regime, companies or individuals.
+The purpose of sanctions is to influence the policy or behaviour of the actor(s) against whom the sanctions are imposed, for instance by forcing change through limiting the actor(s)' economic and material capacity to commit the undesired actions.

-DNB is exposed to international sanctions regimes on several levels.
-Firstly, DNB operates a business that involves a number of operators in many different countries, including its own employees, customers, suppliers, correspondent banks and other partners as well as public authorities.
-Secondly, the DNB group offers and buys products and services that can directly or indirectly involve exposure to international sanctions.
-Thirdly, our customers’ business partners can represent a sanction risk for DNB if DNB is involved in transactions with these third parties.
+DNB is exposed to international sanctions rules and legislation in several dimensions.
+Firstly, DNB conducts business operations involving a range of actors in many different countries, including our own employees, customers, suppliers, correspondent banks and other business partners as well as public authorities.
+Secondly, the DNB Group offers and purchases products and services that may directly or indirectly involve exposure to international sanctions.
+Thirdly, our customers' business partners may represent a sanctions risk for DNB if DNB becomes involved in transactions with these third parties.

-DNB is obliged, among other things, to freeze transactions that are contrary to international sanctions.
+DNB is, among other things, obliged to freeze transactions that are in breach of international sanctions.
 Furthermore, we must not be misused to circumvent the regulations.
 Therefore, we screen our customers and their transactions against sanctions lists.
-However, screening alone is not sufficient, so we need to know our customers well.
-It is also important to have up-to-date knowledge of the regulations.
-This changes frequently, and different sanctions regimes apply to different parts of the Group’s areas of operation.
+Screening alone is not sufficient, however, so we must know our customers well.
+Furthermore, up-to-date knowledge of the regulations is important.
+They change frequently, and different sanctions rules and legislation apply to different parts of the Group's business areas.

-Both Norwegian and international authorities have high expectations of financial institutions to develop, implement and routinely update a sanction compliance programme.
-The program must be adapted to the business’s individual risk exposure.
+Authorities both in Norway and internationally have high expectations that financial institutions develop, implement and routinely update a sanctions compliance programme.
+The programme must be adapted to the business's individual risk exposure.

-Carrying out risk assessments is a fundamental prerequisite for being able to identify, assess and handle DNB's sanctions risk.
-Risk assessment therefore forms the basis of DNB's programme for complying with the sanctions regime.
+Conducting risk assessments is a fundamental prerequisite for being able to identify, assess and manage DNB's sanctions risk.
+Risk assessment therefore forms the foundation of DNB's sanctions compliance programme.

 DNB's assessment of sanctions risk

-As mentioned above, DNB must understand the risk in its own business.
-We must understand what risk of breaches of international sanctions the Group is exposed to.
+As mentioned above, DNB must understand the risk in its own business operations.
+We must understand the risk of breaching international sanctions that the Group is exposed to.

-Risk Assessment DNB 2022 – International Sanctions (PDF)
+Risk assessment DNB 2024 – International sanctions (PDF)

 Useful links